Terms and Conditions of Sale

 ARTICLE 10.
 LIABILITY OF THE PUBLISHER

 10.1.
-Nature of the Publisher's obligations
+Nature of the Publisher’s Obligations

 The Publisher undertakes to exercise the necessary care and diligence in providing quality Products in accordance with the specifications of these General Terms and Conditions.
 The Publisher is only bound by an obligation of means regarding the services covered by these terms.

 10.2.
-Force majeure - Fault of the Client
+Force Majeure - Client Fault

 The Publisher shall not be held liable in the event of force majeure or fault of the Client, as defined in this article:

 10.2.1.
-Force majeure
+Force Majeure

 10.2.2.
-Customer Fault
+Client Fault

 10.3.
 Technical Issues - Hyperlinks